waynezhu6/Pong-PCC-Edition/README.md

 You may have to configure your network to allow port forwarding.
 This application uses port 5000 by default.

 Finally, navigate to the root directory of this project in command line and run 'node server.js' to start the server.
-Usually you can then access it at [localhost:5000](localhost:5000)
+After doing this, you can usually access it at [localhost:5000](localhost:5000)

 ## Test Code
 Test automation was implemented with Mocha, a test framework for Node.js programs.
 Included is a test suite designed to verify that the server is sending the correct connection responses to the client.
 A test command can be sent in command line with 'npm test'.